 6:30PM | RECEPTION

 6:00PM | RECEPTION

 7:30PM to 8PM SUNSET PHOTOS (if sunset at 7:45pm)

-I know this is a lot to take on, but after shooting hundreds of weddings I have learned a thing or two.
+I know this is a lot to take on, but after shooting hundreds of weddings I have learned a thing or two about planning a Bowral and Southern Highlands wedding.
 I want you to be absolutely thrilled when you get your final images and my fond hope is that this guide will greatly aid the both of us in getting truly outstanding results!

 Makeup by Megan – Megan has a 20% discount for any of my brides.
 Just contact her and let her know that you booked me to received the offer 🙂